sparanoid/kai-11/README.md

 License
 -------

-The license under which the Twenty Ten Kai is released is the GPLv2 from the [Free Software Foundation][fsf].
+The license under which the Twenty Eleven Kai is released is the GPLv2 from the [Free Software Foundation][fsf].

 [fsf]: http://www.fsf.org